ThatGuyCodes605/MyHyprlandConfig/README.md

 run: sudo rm -rf ~/.config/hypr

-run: mv ~/hypr ~/.config/
+run: mv hypr ~/.config/

-run: mv ~/waybar ~/.config/
+run: mv waybar ~/.config/

+run: mkdir ~/Downloads

-run: mv ~/MyHyprlandConfigArch/ecatherina-farias-teste-2-3299932364 ~/Downloads
+run: mv ecatherina-farias-teste-2-3299932364 ~/Downloads

-# Configering
+# Configuring
-wallpapers will not work right out of the box run hyprctl monitors all then copy your monitor name and past it in line monitor: of ~/.config/hypr/hyprpaper.conf
+Wallpapers will not work right out of the box.
+Run hyprctl monitors all, then copy your monitor name and paste it in line monitor: of ~/.config/hypr/hyprpaper.conf

 edit ~/.config/hypr/hyprland.conf to edit your hyprland conf

 # WARNING

-PULSEAUDIO WILL NOT WORK PLEASE USE PIPEWIRE
+PULSEAUDIO WILL NOT WORK.
+PLEASE USE PIPEWIRE